lallaw8809/C-/OOPs/README.md

 `interface.cs` Sample code of how to use interface

 # sealed
-- Once the class is declared as sealed class, this cann class can not be inherited.
+- Once the class is declared as sealed class, this class can not be inherited.
 Syntax
 ```sh
 sealed class sealedClass